 Things that are not so great:

-- it is all synthetic fabrics so it does make scratchy/swishy noises when you move, it doesn’t bother me (crinkle noises are insignificant when rain is pelting the side of your head while you wait at a bus stop) but I’ve known a few people for whom this is a peeve so I’ll mention it
+- it is all synthetic fabrics so it does make scratchy/swishy noises when you move, it doesn’t bother me (crinkle noises are insignificant when rain is pelting the side of your head) but I’ve known a few people for whom this is a peeve so I’ll mention it

 - the hood detaches but it doesn’t tuck into the collar so you just have to keep track of it

 - interior chest pocket that will hold an iPhone, the pocket sits low enough so that it hits, thankfully, underneath my boob

 - zips from the bottom as well as the top